Too Many Bears For A Top?

 I have observed many smaller tops and bottoms with the same bearish sentiment using simple gauges of sentiment like the one provided by my broker.
 Here is what it says about the Dow Jones (DIA) at the moment.

-source IG markets
+Source IG markets

 Not surprisingly, retail is heavily short the rally.
-Obviously this doesn't tell us by how much, or from where, but during nearly every market rally you can see the same kind of figure.
+Obviously, this doesn't tell us by how much, or from where, but during nearly every market rally you can see the same kind of figure.
 Perma-bears are wrong and trying to short all the way up.

-As a contrarian indicator this works amazingly well, but the one time it does not work is right at the top.
+As a contrarian indicator, this works amazingly well, but the one time it does not work is right at the top.
 The percentage short tends to stay high as a market tops and reverses (I am talking mostly about smaller scale reversals, but the same is true at more significant tops).

 So, you can say - for one brief moment - the bears had it right.
 They were bearish at the top, even if they didn't know it was the top at the time.